Featured image of post How I Run SonarQube in My Own CI Pipeline (And Let AI Fix What It Finds)

 What I still keep human

 Some changes affect security-sensitive behavior.
-Some touch core orchestration logic.
+Some touch orchestration logic.
 Some need architectural judgment more than mechanical cleanup.

-Why I like this pattern
+Why this pattern matters to me

-That is the threshold I care about now.
+That is the threshold I care about.

 References: